7 Things You Can't Say About China - February 18th, Hour 2

 And Clinton went along with it.

-Our current national debt is thirty-six trillion dollars.
+Our current national debt is $36 trillion.

-And you know, all presidents bear responsibility for that since it was accumulated.
+And, you know, all presidents bear responsibility for that since it was accumulated.

 Trump is different.